- Education and Science»

 Peanut Bird Feeder Made from Garden Netting

 Cheap Feeders Can Be Made by Recycling and Upcycling

-Any discarded household item that can hold seeds or nuts may be used to make a bird feeder.
+Any discarded household item that can hold seeds or nuts could be used to make a bird feeder.
 The blue tits above are feeding on a holder made from recycled garden netting.
 Net bags (the kind in which citrus fruit are often sold) are ideal for making feeders for birds that like larger seeds like sunflower.
-To attract birds that eat fine seeds like thistle you can make a very cheap bird feeder from an old pair of tights or stockings.
+To attract birds that eat fine seeds like thistle, you can make a very cheap bird feeder from an old pair of tights or stockings.

-Homemade bird feeders are often not be as robust as commercially-made ones, but they are fun to make.
+Homemade feeders are often not as robust as commercially-made ones, but they are fun to make.
 Be careful to position them away from inquisitive cats and squirrels as their claws can easily damage these cheap and cheerful bird feeders.

 The following video shows a 20 cent, quick-to-make thistle bird feeder made from an old stocking or pantyhose.
 The instructions to make it are given below the vid.

 20-Cent 2-Minute Pantyhose Thistle Bird Feeder

 Do you invite birds into your backyard?

 How to Make a Bird Feeder With a Plastic Soda Bottle